DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 This use of the home computers and the internet to access services online might suggest increasing the ease of access by government for the control and surveillance of remote Aboriginal people’s daily lives.
-Lattas and Morris (2010) have described how the State’s implementation of measures such as the BasicsCard through the Northern Territory Intervention increased the ‘forms of sociocultural surveillance and policing that seek to instil new cultural habits’ within Indigenous
+Lattas and Morris have described how the state’s implementation of measures such as the BasicsCard through the Northern Territory Intervention increased the ‘forms of sociocultural surveillance and policing that seek to instil new cultural habits’ within Indigenous